 Sometimes, Gaia shows the potential effects of what an Eco-Villain is doing to the environment on her Crystal Computer to the Planeteers.
 When the topics of nuclear meltdowns, war, and animal experimentation are shown, the Planeteers get to see some pretty crude things.
 Episodes like "Planeteers Under Glass", "A Good Bomb Is Hard to Find", and "101 Mutations" deal with such issues.
 The episode "Old Ma River" also had a short but still unsettling scene where Wheeler and Lita explore a dark, run-down sewage treatment plant.

-In "Summit To Save Earth Part 2", Zarm shows the Planeteers a smog covered Paris and some birds trying to escape.
-One unfortunate bird instantly dissolve into bones.
+Zarm shows the Planeteers a smog covered Paris and some birds trying to escape.
+One unfortunate bird instantly dissolves into bones.

 "The Deadly Glow", which deals with several people in a small village becoming contaminated by atomic cesium.

 "Talkin' Trash": Wheeler returns home in New York... and suffice to say that episode is just one Adult Fear after another.
 Culminating with Trish hanging from a helicopter, and one of Wheeler's best friends is killed after jumping on a train.